-Residents are welcome to host non-romantic, same-sex overnight visitors provided that the resident receives permission from their roommate and their guest receives a guest pass from a member of the residence staff.
+Residents are welcome to host non-romantic, same-sex overnight visitors provided that the resident receives permission from their roommate and guest pass from a member of the residence staff.

-- A guest may not occupy a residence hall bedroom or suite/cottage common area in the absence of the assigned occupants of the room. - An overnight guest is any persons or person remaining in the residential community between the hours of 11:00 am and 9:00 pm. - A guest may not stay in campus housing for more than three (3) nights in any seven (7) day period, and a maximum of six (6) nights in any thirty (30) day period. - Permitted guests may not become another resident's guest as a means of extending their visit.
+A guest may not occupy a residence hall space in the absence of the assigned occupants of the room.

+- An overnight guest is any persons or person remaining in the residential community between the hours of 11:00 am and 9:00 pm. - A guest may not stay in campus housing for more than three (3) nights in any seven (7) day period, and a maximum of six (6) nights in any thirty (30) day period. - Permitted guests may not become another resident's guest as a means of extending their visit.
 Guest frequency may not be used as a means of obtaining on-campus housing without paying housing fees.
 Residents may be denied guest privileges, face disciplinary action, and/or be billed restitution for the cost of the period of unauthorized residency.